insidae/website/content/29-08-2020/index.md

 ### Software

-Before you can get started sharing files, hosting backups, or streaming media, you have to decide on an operating system.
+Hardware's important, but before you can get started sharing files, hosting backups, or streaming media, you have to decide on an operating system.
 In 2020 there are more options than ever before, including the familiar Windows and Mac environments.

 > "Don't forget Linux."